CodeChron/fullstack-js-with-meteor-react-docs/custom_app_header.md

 ### Install packages

-We need to first remove this package, as we're going to replace it with a community package:
+We need to first remove a package, as we're going to replace it with a community version.

 ``` meteor remove standard-minifier-css ```
 ```  meteor add fourseven:scss seba:minifiers-autoprefixer ```